 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Graduate Diploma in Music (Performance) is designed to extend candidates' technical mastery of their instrument or voice while deepening their knowledge of repertoire and performance practice.
+The Graduate Diploma in Music (Performance) at the Sydney Conservatorium of Music is designed to extend candidates' technical mastery of their instrument or voice while deepening their knowledge of repertoire and performance practice.
 This program may be taken in any of the Conservatorium's instrumental areas, including orchestral and solo instruments, early music and jazz.